amankr119/reacthooks/README.md

 # reacthooks
-Here, in the project I am learning reacthooks
+Here, in this project, I am learning React hooks